jbourquin/morse-code/README.md

 *Hint: Use the .lower() method on a string to convert your argument to lower case.*

-The function should return None for characters other than letters, i.e. numbers and punctuation marks:
+The function should return an empty string for characters other than letters, i.e. numbers or punctuation marks:

     mark = morse_code('1')
-    mark == None
+    mark == ''

 You can use the following website for the morse code representation of each letter: